bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/setting-up-webhooks.md

 </div>

-In this tutorial, we'll create a Node.js Express app that handless webhook callbacks and uses [ngrok](https://ngrok.com/) (ngrok.com) to expose the app to the internet.
+In this tutorial, we'll create a Node.js Express app that handless webhook callbacks and uses [ngrok](https://ngrok.com/) (ngrok.com) to expose the app to the Internet.
 Then, we'll create a webhook and observe the callback using the ngrok web interface when the event is triggered.

 ### Prerequisites